With summer coming to an end in York, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last checked yours?
-Remove it and tilt it toward the light.
-If there’s no light visible, replace it.
+Unsure when you last replaced yours?
+Take it out and angle it toward the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside